LIP-Computing/tutorials/docs/udocker/udocker-05.md

 ## udocker: Fakechroot engine - II

-* Why had to modify fakechroot heavily to execute containers ?
+* Why we had to modify fakechroot heavily to execute containers ?
   * With the original fakechroot executables must match the host loader and libc.
   * Shared libraries are loaded from the host not the container.
-  * Causing symbol mismatches and application crash.
+  * Causing symbol mismatches and application crashes.

 * Why is this ?
-  * The absolute path to the loader `ld.so` is encoded in the ELF header of all executables.
+  * The path to the loader `ld.so` is inside the ELF header of all executables.
+    * is an absolute path therefore pointing to the host
+    * since loading starts before execution we cannot intercept and translate
+  * Pathnames to library locations and ld.so.cache inside `ld.so` are absolute.
-  * Loaders are statically linked and the pathnames inside are absolute and non changeable.
+    * loaders are statically linked so we cannot intercept and translate
-  * Absolute paths to libraries may also exist in the ELF headers of executables and libraries.
+  * Absolute paths also may exist in the ELF headers of executables and libraries.

 ---